simon3270/st7789-python3/README.md

 ## Watch face - watchface.py

-This is an analogue watch, particularly aimed at the Pimoroni 1.3" SPI Colour Round LCD (240x240) Breakout (https://shop.pimoroni.com/products/1-3-spi-colour-round-lcd-240x240-breakout), though it should work on many SPI st7789 displays (or, with some tweaks, I2C ones).
+This is an analogue watch, particularly aimed at the [Pimoroni 1.3" SPI Colour Round LCD (240x240) Breakout](https://shop.pimoroni.com/products/1-3-spi-colour-round-lcd-240x240-breakout), though it should work on many SPI st7789 displays (or, with some tweaks, I2C ones).

 The code is executable.
 Usage: